HSF/hsf.github.io/cwp.md

 login as your google user.
 If you would like organize an additional working group, please post to the [hsf-community-white-paper](https://groups.google.com/forum/#!forum/hsf-community-white-paper) Google group.

 ## CWP Process

+Coming soon....

+## Other notes

+The timeline for producing a CWP by summer, 2017, corresponds roughly to the plan for [CERN openlab](http://openlab.cern/) to produce a similar white paper describing the plans for their next phase beginning in January, 2018.
+We expect that the CWP process and CERN openlab planning processes will be synergistic.

 ## Related links